 The rabies virus is spread through the bite of another infected animal.
 So, it’s important to keep a close eye on your pet outdoors in order to stop them from encountering any wild animals, like raccoons or opossums.
 Keep your pet on a leash when you go on walks, and don’t let them stray too far.
 If you live in a wooded area or anywhere that wild animals may pass through, don’t let your pet outside unsupervised.

-You may be surprised to learn that having your pet spayed or neutered is a good way to prevent the risk of the rabies virus.
+You might not realize that spaying or neutering your pet is an effective strategy to protect your pet against rabies.
 That’s because spaying and neutering reduces your pet’s urge to wander in order to find a mate.
 Not only will you avoid the hassle and heartache of a lost pet, you don’t have to worry about them coming in contact with a wild animal that could potentially be rabid.

 The symptoms of rabies include lethargy, loss of appetite, light and touch sensitivity, fever, and uncharacteristic aggressive behavior.
 More serious symptoms, such as seizures and paralysis, can occur if the disease progresses.
 Tell your veterinary professional immediately if you see these signs.
 If you know or suspect that your pet has come into contact with a rabid animal, you’ll also want to consult your own doctor.